DemisoDaba/Canopy_effect/README.md

-# Temporal Analysis of Tree Canopy Coverage and Its Influence on Soil Moisture in Ethiopian Watersheds (2017-2023)
+# Temporal Analysis of Tree Canopy and Its Influence on Soil Moisture in Ethiopian Watersheds (2017-2023)

 ## Overview